Networking • Last Updated 9th April 2026 3 min read

 Use a subnet calculator

-Instead of memorising everything, you can instantly calculate subnet ranges using DNS Pro: https://app.dnspro.co.uk
+Instead of memorising everything, you can instantly calculate subnet ranges with the DNS Pro Subnet Calculator.

 Enter an IP address with CIDR or subnet mask to get the full range, broadcast address, and usable hosts.